 USCIS expects married couples to live together.
 Living together is called cohabitation.
 Here are some documents that can prove you and your spouse live together:

-Suppose you and your spouse do not live together.
-That may raise alarms to USCIS that your marriage intends to circumvent immigration law.
+If you and your spouse do not live together, that may raise a red flag to the USCIS officer that your marriage may not be bona fide.
 You will have to give a robust explanation of why you live apart.
 You should provide a letter addressed to “USCIS” or “To Whom It May Concern” and signed by both spouses that explains why you live apart.
 For example, you may live apart for work or school.
 You should also provide the date when you plan to live together and where you plan to move.

 If you explain your living situation honestly and provide alternative evidence of a valid marriage, you should be able to complete the green card application process.
 However, you can also consider seeking legal advice from an immigration lawyer about your situation.